marhabaemaan/Cinema-Management-SQL/README.md

-# Cinema-Management-SQL
+# Cinema Management System

-The Cinema Management Database system is a software solution designed for cinemas to manage the booking process of movies.
-The system enables staff to book movies for their customers and provides cinema staff with an interface to manage bookings, seating arrangements, and payment processing.
+Cinema Management System is a robust Java-based software designed for efficient movie booking and management in cinemas.
+With its Microsoft SQL Server backend, it ensures secure and scalable data storage.
+Powered by JavaFX, its frontend offers an intuitive interface for both staff and customers.
+Staff can seamlessly handle bookings, seating arrangements, and payments, streamlining operations.
+Customers enjoy a user-friendly experience, selecting movies based on ratings, visualizing seat availability, and booking tickets hassle-free.
+The admin interface empowers management with comprehensive control, facilitating movie management, employee administration, and seamless updates.
+Elevate your cinema experience with Cinema Management System – the ultimate solution for modern movie theaters.